FILM REVIEWS:

 The film is set in a fictional town in Yorkshire.
 It is all very English, and if one loves a good English film with story and morals included, THE CHORAL is the one to watch.
 From the beginning scenes, the sight of two lads on their bicycles riding down the winding lanes in the country is simply stunning English beauty.

 German composers such as Bach, Beethoven and Handel being unacceptable, Dr Guthrie proposes to stage a radical new production of Elgar’s The Dream of Gerontius, its theme of death reflecting the current pains of war.
-He gets permission from Elgar (Simon Russell Beale) himself for this performance, though not until his daringly interpretive new variations are discovered by the angry Elgar.
+He gets permission from Elgar (played with gusto by Simon Russell Beale) himself for this performance, though not until his daringly interpretive new variations are discovered by the angry Elgar.

 The film contains a few excellent quotes, such as: Artists are like that. (referring to one knowing another’s talent) They know each other.
 The film also contains excellent scenes.
 The best of it is the choral master’s pep talk with Clyde (Jacob Dudman), a young soldier returning from the war prematurely for loss of his right arm.
 Clyde can sing but does not want to be in the choral.
 Life has dealt him a consolation prize - his voice, but otherwise, the loss of a limb and heartbrokenness (his girl now feels differently towards him).
 It is an excellent written scene, full of raw emotion and openness, and delivered with great effect, demonstrating the oneness between theatre and cinema.